 Machu Picchu day trip:

-By bus they will pick you up early at your hotel in Cusco and take you to the train station in Ollantaytambo.
+they will pick you up early at your hotel in Cusco and take you to the train station in Ollantaytambo.
 From there, take the train to Aguas Calientes and then continue by bus to the entrance of Machu Picchu.
-Then follow a guided tour of the famous Inca ruins, which is already back to Aguas Calientes by bus, train to Ollantaytambo and bus back to the hotel.
-This is what most agencies look like.
+Then follow a guided tour of the famous Inca ruins, after you enjoy the guided tour in Machu Picchu you will get back to Aguas Calientes by bus, then a train to Ollantaytambo, and a bus back to Cusco to the hotel.
+This is how works Machu Picchu by train tour.

-For people who do not have much time, but do not want to miss Machu Picchu, it is surely a good alternative.
+It is surely a good alternative for people who do not have much time but do not want to miss Machu Picchu.
 For me, this tour was out of the question.
 I had more time and wanted to experience something more unconventional.

 Inca Trail to Machu Picchu:

-The Inca Trail, one of the most famous hiking trails in the world, The walk usually lasts 4 days and 3 nights.
-You walk through breathtaking landscapes, pass a pass at 4200 altitude, experience the jungle and camp in the middle of these landscapes.
+The Inca Trail, one of the most famous hiking trails in the world, The tour usually lasts 4 days and 3 nights.
+You walk through breathtaking landscapes, pass a pass at 4200 altitudes, experience the jungle, and camp in the middle of these landscapes.

-This hike is the most adventurous alternative to get to Machu Picchu.
-It is less about hiking / trekking itself, but rather a combination of trekking, rafting, zip line and mountain biking.
+This hike is the most adventurous alternative to getting to Machu Picchu.
+It is less about hiking/trekking itself, but rather a combination of trekking, rafting, zip line, and mountain biking.
 Especially among the youngest travelers in Peru, this route is one of the most popular.

 The little walk, which makes the walk attractive, finally allowed me to decide against it.
 I was allowed to walk a little more.